GLM Fundamentals

 - In the Binomial row, is the proportion of successes (, ), is the number of successes, is the number of trials, and is the success probability.
 When , it reduces to the Bernoulli distribution

-- The in Negative Binomial corresponds to the shape parameter in the MIDAS UI.
+- The Negative Binomial is displayed as in the MIDAS UI; on this page we use to avoid confusion with the exponential family natural parameter.
 The Negative Binomial belongs to the exponential family only when is known.
-In MIDAS's automatic estimation mode, is estimated in an outer loop
+In MIDAS's automatic estimation mode, is estimated by maximizing the profile likelihood (with profiled out) in an outer loop (see GLM usage).
+The standard errors for reported in this mode are computed from the information matrix with treated as known, so uncertainty in is not reflected

 Link Functions